binkley/homebrewery-files/witch.md

   _This is even harder.
 Let's all us go visit those places I've only spoken to._

 - **Etherealness** <br>
+  You alone step into the plane of witchy borders, edges, and nether regions.
+Higher casting may bring others.

 #### Level 8 Witch Spells